 After I joined Google, I continued my study formal logic, type theory and category theory for programming and specifying program behavior.

 Pattern matching and ML-style algebraic data types are now part of rust, Java and python3.

 During an internship at Microsoft Research in Cambridge, I got to apply some Scala techniques to C#.
-The results are described here (variance annotations made it into C# 4.0 later).
+The results are described here:

 At Google (2010?), I got a 20% intern sponsorship to host Stefan Bucur on a project related to Cloud9.
 We tried symbolic execution as an alternative to fuzzing to look for vulnerabilities in Chrome.
-Our results were negative, though we learned a lot (this was before Google had a consistent cloud offering).
+This did not work well at the time, though we learned a lot (this was before Google had a consistent cloud offering).
 Stefan joined Google later and is working in security.

 There are many kinds of scientific and theoretical knowledge that have deep practical applications.

 This is especially true in the context of distributed systems.
 I am preparing a few artifacts around these topics that I will publish here.